codesandbox/docs/packages/projects-docs/pages/learn/getting-started/your-first-repository.md

 <br/>
 ### Preferences

-CodeSandbox Projects will remember your choice of the IDE and will use it as the default button action next time you wish to open your project in Visual Studio Code.
+CodeSandbox will remember your choice of the IDE and will use it as the default button action next time you wish to open your project in Visual Studio Code.

 You can reset your choice at any time by selecting a different option from the "Open in VS Code" dropdown menu.
     </WrapContent>
      <WrapContent>
 ## Getting Started

-You can start using CodeSandbox Projects from the web, VSCode, or even iOS so choosing the most convenient platform that fits to your workflow.
-Furthermore, whenever you want just hop between different clients and continue the work on your project where you left off.
+You can start using CodeSandbox from the web, VS Code, or even iOS - so you can choose the [most convenient platform](/learn/sandboxes/editors) that fits your workflow.
+Furthermore, you can easily switch between different clients whenever you want and continue the work on your project where you left off.

 <br/>
 ## Importing a project

-Once you have signed into CodeSandbox with your GitHub account you can import your first project.
+Once you have signed into CodeSandbox with your GitHub account, you can import your first project.

 You can easily import any public repositories by pasting its GitHub URL into the “GitHub repository URL” field and hitting the “enter” key or the “Import button”.
 This action will automatically fork the repository and spin a development environment for you to start coding straight away.